-Why is it that I, and so many others are so deeply dissatisfied with all existing text editors?
+Why are so many people deeply dissatisfied with all existing text editors?

 The most capable text editors like vi and emacs have a steep learning curve because their weirdly idiosyncratic interfaces were developed long before interface conventions eased the burden on users.
 Many of the most functional editors also tend to be enormous.
 I was shocked, on downloading emacs recently, to find that it is around 30MB!
 And that's without frivolous extras.
 (That's about a third the size of the entire Puppy Linux operating system including its text editors, wordprocessor, spreadsheet, video player, internet tools, and much more!)
-These high-level editors generally require learning specialised macro languages too (emacs, for instance uses lisp).
+These high-level editors can require learning specialised macro languages too (emacs, for instance, uses lisp as its macro language).

 At the other extreme we have tiny, minimal text editors like leafpad, mp and others.
 Unfortunately, the smaller they are, the less useful.
 At the lowest end they have only the barest functionality, with no easy way to add more.

 Many existing text editors, whether they are giant, complex ones, or small, simplified ones, are pretty inflexible.
 If they don't have some kind of macro language, then extending them means either spending a lot of time delving deep into the source code to work out how they were created, or waiting for the next upgrade.
 Also, no matter how big and complex the program is, there will always be some more features missing, resulting in code bloat and feature-creep.

 What seems to be missing more than anything else is re-use.
 You can't re-use the interface methods that you learned for all other programs, and you can't re-use existing programs within a text editor, or re-use the text editor from within other commands.
 People have somehow become accustomed to the idea that a text editor neccessarily stands outside everything else.
 But why should it?